ramdelcastillo/IEEE-754-Decimal-32-Floating-Point-Converter-/README.md

 <!-- GETTING STARTED -->
 ## How to Use
-1. Input any decimal number and the exponent.
+1. Input any decimal number (can accept basic expressions such as 1/0, sqrt(4), x+10) and the exponent which must be a number only.
 2. Click Convert.

 ![how to use](https://github.com/user-attachments/assets/7cef6c05-6f2a-490b-bf40-a674edffd344)

-If the decimal number input contains more than 7 digits, the user may have the option to truncate, round up, round down, and round to the nearest ties to even.
+If the decimal number input contains more than 7 digits, the user will have the option to truncate, round up, round down, and round to the nearest ties to even.
 To do this, do the following:
 1. After clicking the convert button, click on the dropdown menu beside the input and choose any options.
 2. Click the Convert button again to get the result.

 ![roundingoptions](https://github.com/user-attachments/assets/62b328a4-c430-4b40-865a-8aafda7a58de)

 Exporting Results:
-1. Click the Export button below the results.
+1. Click the Export button below the results after converting.
-2. The result (in a txt format) will automatically download.
+2. The result of the conversion (in a text file named 'IEEE-754 Decimal-32 Output') will automatically download.

 ### Input

 1. **Input a 3 digit number** <br>